UnrealisticDev/Unrealistic/src/content/uspecifiers/allowprivateaccess-property.md

 id: 6SN4nO2F3iU7sFzXKTHeoS
 title: AllowPrivateAccess
 snippet: Allows a private property to be accessed from Blueprints.
-values: true
+values: ['true']
 combos:
   - blueprintreadonly
   - blueprintreadwrite
 ---
 The `AllowPrivateAccess` specifier allows a property that is marked private to be accessed from Blueprints.
 Typically, a property marked private cannot be accessed outside of the declaring class.